Catch me if you can: How mRNA therapeutics are delivered into cells

-Category: Environment Hits: 3In recent years, ribonucleic acid (RNA) has emerged as a powerful tool for the development of novel therapies.
+Category: Environment Hits: 7In recent years, ribonucleic acid (RNA) has emerged as a powerful tool for the development of novel therapies.
 RNA is used to copy genetic information contained in our hereditary material, the deoxyribonucleic acid (DNA), and then serves as a template for building proteins, the building blocks of life.
 Delivery of RNA into cells remains a major challenge for the development of novel therapies across a broad range of diseases.

 Read more https://www.sciencedaily.com/releases/2021/12/211209124315.htm